learn-co-curriculum/dsc-k-means-clustering/README.md

 **_Clustering_** techniques are among the most popular unsupervised machine learning algorithms.
 The main idea behind clustering is that you want to group objects into similar classes, in a way that:

-* intra-class similarity is high
+* intra-class similarity is high (similarity amongst members of the same group is high)
-* inter-class similarity is low
+* inter-class similarity is low (similarity of different groups is low)

 What does _similarity_ mean?
-You should be thinking of it in terms of _distance_, just like we did with the K-Nearest Neighbors algorithm.
+You should be thinking of it in terms of _distance_, just like we did with the k-nearest-neighbors algorithm.
 The closer two points are, the more similar they are.
 It is useful to make a distinction between _hierarchical_ and _nonhierarchical_ clustering algorithms:

 * In cluster analysis, an **_agglomerative hierarchical_** algorithm starts with _n_ clusters (where _n_ is the number of observations, so each observation is a cluster), then combines the two most similar clusters, combines the next two most similar clusters, and so on.
 A **_divisive_** hierarchical algorithm does the exact opposite, going from 1 to _n_ clusters.

 * A **_nonhierarchical_** algorithm chooses _k_ initial clusters and reassigns observations until no improvement can be obtained.
 How initial clusters and reassignments are done depends on the specific type of algorithm.

-An essential understanding when using clustering methods is that you are basically trying to group data points together without actually knowing what the _actual_ cluster/classes are.
+An essential understanding when using clustering methods is that you are basically trying to group data points together without knowing what the _actual_ cluster/classes are.
 This is also the main distinction between clustering and classification (which is a supervised learning method).
 This is why technically, you also don't know how many clusters you're looking for.

-## Non-Hierarchical Clustering With K-means Clustering
+## Non-Hierarchical Clustering With K-Means Clustering

-**_K-means Clustering_** is the most well-known clustering technique, and belongs to the class of non-hierarchical clustering methods.
-When performing K-means clustering, you're essentially trying to find $k$ cluster centers as the mean of the data points that belong to these clusters.
-One challenging aspect of K-means is that the number _k_ needs to be decided upon before you start running the algorithm.
+**_K-means clustering_** is the most well-known clustering technique, and it belongs to the class of non-hierarchical clustering methods.
+When performing k-means clustering, you're essentially trying to find $k$ cluster centers as the mean of the data points that belong to these clusters.
+One challenging aspect of k-means is that the number _k_ needs to be decided upon before you start running the algorithm.

-The K-means clustering algorithm is an iterative algorithm that reaches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:
+The k-means clustering algorithm is an iterative algorithm that reaches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:

 1. Select $k$ initial seeds
-2. Assign each observation to a cluster to which it is "closest"
+2. Assign each observation to the cluster to which it is "closest"
 3. Recompute the cluster centroids
 4. Reassign the observations to one of the clusters according to some rule
 5. Stop if there is no reallocation